 Early withdrawals?
 Just in limited cases

 As you will know, KiwiSaver is designed to help you build long-term retirement savings.
 As such, making early withdrawals to cover day-to-day expenses rather defeats the purpose.
-However, there are some specific circumstances when you might be able to access some or all of your KiwiSaver funds.
+However, there are some specific circumstances when you might be able to access some or all of KiwiSaver funds.
 These include your first-home purchase, significant financial hardship, permanent emigration (depending on your destination) and serious illness.
 If you’d like to discuss the particulars of your situation, we’re here to help.

 What happens when you turn 65?

-Once you turn 65, provided you’ve been a member for at least five years, you can tap into your KiwiSaver funds.
+Once you turn 65, provided you’ve been a member for at least five years, you can tap into KiwiSaver funds.

 Unless you need all the money right away, you don’t necessarily have to close your account.
 Many providers allow KiwiSaver members to remain in their scheme and will continue to manage your money for you, so that you can continue to save.
 You would also be able to make regular withdrawals and voluntary contributions.

-After you turn 65, it’s up to you whether you want to leave some or all of your money in your KiwiSaver account – and at that time, it would be a good idea to talk to a specialist about your options, goals and needs.
+After you turn 65, it’s up to you whether you want to leave some or all of your money in KiwiSaver account – and at that time, it would be a good idea to talk to a specialist about your options, goals and needs.

 Funds can be changed